GoGetCorp/GoGetGoTask/README.md

 * Channels in go (Buffered and Unbuffered, sending and recieveing)
 * For loops and Select statements
 * Import packages and using functions from third parties
-* Named functions and anonymous functions (Closures)
+* Named functions and anonymous functions
 * Concurrency in Go.
 (GoRoutines)
 * Pointers in Go. (potentially)
+* How to build and run your Go program.

 You will need the following installed: Go v1.13+, git